North Dakota Federal Criminal Defense

 Facing charges for any federal crime is an extremely serious matter, and many federal offenses carry the potential for crippling fines and long-term imprisonment.
-If you are under investigation or facing charges in North Dakota, you need to speak with a federal defense lawyer as soon as possible.
+If you are under investigation or facing charges in Fargo, Bismarck, or elsewhere in North Dakota, you need to speak with a federal defense lawyer as soon as possible.

 When you are being targeted by the Department of Justice (DOJ), Drug Enforcement Administration (DEA), Federal Bureau of Investigation (FBI), Office of Inspector General (OIG), U.S. Attorney’s Office, or any another federal authority, everything you say and do has consequences.
 No matter what you believe about the truth or falsity of the allegations against you, you need to act smartly in order to avoid enhancing your risk of an indictment, conviction, and prison sentence in federal district court.
 Once you are in the government’s crosshairs, the agents and prosecutors who are after you will not stop until either (i) the court renders a decision, or (ii) you convince them that they have a significant chance of losing if they take your case to trial.